cjug/cjug-meeting-intro/sections/speaker.md

 ## Speaker:

-### Stuart Halloway
+### Josh Backfield
+* Senior at Dell SecureWorks and Booz Allen Hamilton
-* Founder and President of Cognitect
+* Southern Illinois University and DePaul Alumni
-* International Conference Speaker
-* Clojure committer, and a developer of the Datomic database
-* Author of Programming Clojure.
+* Will out-drink me